NICMx/FORT-validator/docs/doc/usage.md

 The reason why you provide locators instead of anchors is to allow the latter to be officially updated without the need to awkwardly redistribute them.

 Whichever registry serves as root of the tree you want to validate is responsible for providing you with its TAL.
 For convenience, Fort currently ships with the TALs of four of the five RIRs.
 (The exception is ARIN's, since you need to read and accept an [agreement](https://www.arin.net/resources/manage/rpki/tal/) before you can use it.)
+If you installed the Debian package, they can be found at `/etc/fort/tal/`, otherwise it the `tal/` directory of whatever release tarball you downloaded.

-If you are paranoid, however, you'd be advised to get your own.
+If you are paranoid, however, you'd be advised to get your own TALs.

 The TAL file format has been standardized in [RFC 7730](https://tools.ietf.org/html/rfc7730).
 It is a text file that contains a list of URLs (which serve as alternate access methods for the TA), followed by a blank line, followed by the Base64-encoded public key of the TA.